facts and figures - WalmerWeb

 30,085

-(source: 2011 census data published by Kent County Council)
+(sources: 2011 and 2021 census data published by Kent County Council and NOMIS)

 Quick links to more information